f4exb/sdrangel/plugins/samplesource/hackrfinput/readme.md

 Record baseband I/Q stream toggle button

-<h4>1.4: Baseband sample rate</h4>
+<h4>1.4: Stream sample rate</h4>

-Baseband I/Q sample rate in kS/s.
-This is the device sample rate (4) divided by the decimation factor (6).
+In device to host sample rate input mode (6A) this is the baseband I/Q sample rate in kS/s.
+This is the device to host sample rate (6) divided by the decimation factor (7).

+In baseband sample rate input mode (6A) this is the device to host sample rate in kS/s.
+This is the baseband sample rate (6) multiplied by the decimation factor (7)

 <h3>2: Local Oscillator correction</h3>